Juris Doctor: Standard Juris Doctor curriculum

-Replacement for the LL.B.
+Replacement for the LLB

-An initial attempt to rename the LL.B. to the J.D. in the US in the early 20th century started with a petition at Harvard in 1902.
-This was rejected, but the idea took hold at the new law school established at the University of Chicago and other universities and by 1925 80% of US law schools gave the J.D. to graduate entrants, while restricting undergraduate entrants (who followed the same curriculum) to the LL.B.
-Yet the change was rejected by Harvard, Yale and Columbia, and by the late 1920s schools were moving away from the J.D. and once again granting only the LL.B, with only law schools in Illinois – the state where the University of Chicago is based – holding out.
+An initial attempt to rename the LLB to the JD in the US in the early 20th century started with a petition at Harvard in 1902.
+This was rejected, but the idea took hold at the new law school established at the University of Chicago and other universities.
+By 1925, 80% of US law schools awarded the JD to students who had entered the program with an undergraduate degree, while granting undergraduate entrants the LLB.
+The change was initially rejected by the leading law schools of the time Harvard, Yale and Columbia.
+By the late 1920s, schools were moving away from the JD and once again granting only the LLB, with only law schools in Illinois holding out.
 This changed in the 1960s, by which time almost all law school entrants were graduates.
-The J.D. was reintroduced in 1962 and by 1971 had replaced the LL.B., again without any change in the curriculum, with many schools going as far as to offer a J.D. to their LL.B. alumni for a small fee.
+The JD was reintroduced in 1962 and by 1971 had replaced the LLB, with many schools offering a JD as a replacement to their LLB alumni.